jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 1. They need to be able to be used anywhere `Provider<String>` can be used.
 2. They need to be able to be called explicitly like `String string = myStringProvider.get()`.

-To handle this, the JVM stores some metadata that Jackson exploits in its `TypeReference<T>` class.
+To handle this the JVM stores some metadata that Jackson exploits in its `TypeReference<T>` class.
 The details of how this class is implemented are interesting but not necessary for this document.

 ## Phase 3 revisited: how to deserialize a list of custom objects?

 The `@DynamoDBTypeConvertedJson` annotation has a `targetType` argument where you can pass a `Class` that should be used instead of the default `Void`.
 Jackson uses this to know what type to deserialize to.
-Unfortunately, because of Type Erasure, `List<Bar>` does not have a class of its own; it's class is `List`.
-Barring the other documentation, Jackson will fill this list with `Map<String, Object>` instances when it parses the string.
+Unfortunately, because of Type Erasure, `List<Bar>` does not have a class of its own.
+Instead it's class is `List`.
+Barring the other documentation Jackson will fill this list with `Map<String, Object>` instances when it parses the string.

 Thankfully, DynamoDB also allows you to provide a specific class that implements [`DynamoDBTypeConverter<S, T>`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/datamodeling/DynamoDBTypeConverter.html) to the annotation.
 What we need is a converter that knows how to parse a `String` into a `List<Bar>`.

-Also, thankfully, this class is very simple to implement: we need to have a Jackson `ObjectMapper` and pass it `TypeReference<List<Bar>>` when it deserializes the string:
+Also, thankfully, this class is very simple to implement.
+We need to have a Jackson `ObjectMapper` and pass it `TypeReference<List<Bar>>` when it deserializes the string:

 ```java